(The awakening of Psyche, the soul, by Cupid / Eros: the creative sexual power of divine love)

 The Being is universal, cosmic.
 There is no individuality there, in the sense of “me,” “myself,” “I.” Within the Being is the supraconscious understanding of all things in the eternal present, beyond the projections of our worries, fears, preoccupations, ambitions, and terrestrial baggage.
 By learning to access the divine potential and presence of divinity, known in Arabic as hudur, we awaken to our genuine self-awareness, muhadarah.
 By learning to pay attention, here and now, we discover the very obstacles to our own development.
 Through recognizing the conditions and faults of our mind, we learn to become truly transformative in a very practical sense.

 In this awareness, we do not simply wish for a better state of humanity, but actualize it, here and now, for the betterment of others.
 This is something we can practically manage, and see its results.
 Therefore, this work is not something ambiguous, not vague; it is not suppositional.
 It is concrete, factual.
-For as Samael Aun Weor wrote, “Gnosis is lived upon facts, withers away in abstractions, and is difficult to find even in the noblest of thoughts.”
+For as Samael Aun Weor wrote:

 Through this work, we can see the clear effect of our actions upon others within our daily life, either to our benefit or detriment.
 There is no need to believe in spirituality, some vain utopia that someday things will get better.
 Instead, we learn to produce positive results for the happiness of others, serving divinity in every thought, word, and deed.